BKarner/Bee-Bee-Gone/README.md

 * Leaderboards (Local and Global).
 * iFrame <-> game events for website embedding.

-## Usage
-The project is directly to be packaged and built for the SA-RP GTA:V community mod. (https://www.sa-rp.com).
-To run, upload the packaged html files to a webserver and open it via the url to the file.

 ## Contribution
 Currently looking for people to assist in level creation as 120 levels takes a toll!